FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 ### 2.1 **'download _ binary 'command**

-Binary download command, currently includes'-t`(`--type`), `-v`(`--version`)and '-p`(`--path`)Three options, all of which are optional.
+Binary download command, currently includes' -t'(`--type`), `-v`(`--version`)and '-p'(`--path`)Three options, all of which are optional.
 By default, download the latest version of binary from FISCO BCOS github release tags to the 'binary' folder.
 Each option has the following functions:

 - `-t`, `--type`: Specifies the download type.
 Currently, 'git' and 'cdn' are supported.
-By default, you can download the latest version of binary from FISCO BCOS github release tags.**If the access to git is slow when building and deploying the Pro version of the blockchain, you can use the cdn option to speed up the download.**。
+By default, you can download the latest version of binary from FISCO BCOS github release tags**If the access to git is slow when building and deploying the Pro version of the blockchain, you can use the cdn option to speed up the download**。
 - `-v`, `--version`: Specifies the binary version to download.
-By default, the latest binary is downloaded.**FISCO BCOS 3.x default binary minimum version is not less than 3.0.0-rc1**。
+By default, the latest binary is downloaded**FISCO BCOS 3.x default binary minimum version is not less than 3.0.0-rc1**。
-- `-p`, `--path`: Specifies the binary download path, which is downloaded to the binary folder by default.。
+- `-p`, `--path`: Specifies the binary download path, which is downloaded to the binary folder by default。

-### 2.2 **`-o, --op'Options**
+### 2.2 **'-o, --op' option**

-Used to specify operation commands, currently supports' gen-config, upload, deploy, upgrade, undeploy, expand, start, stop`:
+Used to specify operation commands.
+Currently, 'gen-config, upload, deploy, upgrade, undeploy, expand, start, and stop' are supported:

 - `gen-config`: Generate Profile。
-- `upload`: In a scenario where a service configuration already exists, upload and publish the service, general and 'gen-config 'used with, first through' gen-config 'generates the configuration file, and then uploads and publishes the service configuration through the' upload 'command。
+- `upload`: In the scenario where the service configuration already exists, upload and publish the service, which is usually used in conjunction with 'gen-config'.
+First, use 'gen-config' to generate the configuration file, and then use the 'upload' command to upload and publish the service configuration。
 - `deploy`: Deploy a service, including two steps: service configuration generation and service release。
 - `undeploy`: Offline service。
 - `upgrade`: Upgrade service, binary for upgrade service。